OLDER DOGS . . . DEEPER LOVE

-"I have had the privilege of sharing the experiences of these special people and their rescues, service dogs, purebreds, and working dogs.
-They are big dogs, small dogs, fluffy dogs, and hairless ones, some lapdogs and those who think they should fit on your lap." - Jane
+"I have had the privilege of sharing the experiences of these special people and their rescues, service dogs, working dogs and lifelong family pets.
+They are big dogs, small dogs, fluffy dogs, and hairless ones, some lapdogs and those who think they should fit on your lap." -- Jane

-This project is for the dog lover – old, young, rich, poor, farmer, doctor, student.
-It’s for those who appreciate the connection, unconditional love and bond that a canine companion provides.
-It’s for those who can’t imagine life without their beloved dog – often to the chagrin of their friends and family – but with no malice or apology.
-It’s for all the people who have lost their old dogs, who don’t want to get another dog because they can’t imagine “replacing” their old companion, or just aren’t ready yet.
+This project is for all who appreciate the connection, unconditional love, and bond that a canine companion provides.
+It’s for those who can’t imagine life without their beloved dog.
+It’s for all the people who have lost their dogs, who don’t want to get another because they just aren’t ready yet.
+It's for the people who love dogs but haven't yet had the chance to bring one home.

 Jane Sobel launched her photography career in 1976 as the first photographer to scale the cables to the top of the Verrazano Bridge to get a shot of the start of the New York City Marathon.
 Jane was the official photographer of the New York City Marathon for the next 10 years.

 For nearly thirty years, Jane was a major player in the world of commercial and sports photography, with clients including Adidas, Black & Decker, Club Med, Pepsi, Nike, Coca-Cola, Xerox and Miller High Life.
 Her work has taken her around the world to Kenya to shoot photos of a family of Masaai Warriors; to record an international running competition in Tokyo; and to chronicle the untouched beauty of far-reaching places like Papua New Guinea and Myanmar (Burma).
 Known for her award-winning lifestyle photography, as well as for her work in fashion, travel, landscape and sports, her work has been published widely, and has been the subject of several books, including one based on a 50,000 mile cross-country photographic tour of rural America taken with her photographer husband, Arthur, and two Great Danes.
 She continues to do extensive work for Getty Images.